Machine Tool Technology

 As determined by college

-MTT 130 : Machine Calculations II
+MTT 130 : Machining Calculations II

 This course emphasizes advanced calculations common to machining operations.
 Students use these calculations for advanced applications for machine setup and planning.
 Specific topics include positive and negative numbers, symbolism, and algebraic expressions and operations.
 At the conclusion of this course students will be able to apply advanced machine calculations to equipment setup and planning.